 state sync is displayed.

-Total downloaded DB size is displayed (on mainnet the sync finishes around 34GB in March 2020, on Görli around 800MB).
+The total percentage of downloaded DB size is displayed (on mainnet the sync finishes around 34GB in March 2020, on Görli around 800MB).

 Download speed in kilobytes per second is displayed.

-acc stands for the number of accounts data downloaded already.
+accounts stands for the number of accounts data downloaded already.

 nodes stands for the number of